raesene/k8s-slack-searcher/README.md

 # Kubernetes Slack Searcher

 A command-line tool to index and search through Slack workspace archives.
 This tool was built specifically for searching the Kubernetes Slack workspace archives but can be used with any Slack export data.
+Created primarily by Claude code.

 ## Features